codehackerr/poka-yoke/README.md

 [![Build Status](https://app.travis-ci.com/codehackerr/poka-yoke.svg?branch=master)](https://app.travis-ci.com/codehackerr/poka-yoke)
 ### [Poka-yoke](https://en.wikipedia.org/wiki/Poka-yoke)  - Mistake Proof Your Code

-Have you heard of [Poka-yoke](https://en.wikipedia.org/wiki/Poka-yoke)?
-It's a Japanese concept that means "mistake-proofing," and it's all about preventing errors before they happen.
-Think of it as a safety net to keep us from making blunders.

-Imagine an electric plug that can only fit into a power socket one way - that's Poka-yoke in action, making it impossible to plug it in the wrong way.

-Now, here's the cool part:
-`
-Poka-yoke isn't just for the physical world; we can apply it to software too!
-By designing APIs carefully, we can stop ourselves from making accidental mistakes.
-`
+[Poka-yoke](https://en.wikipedia.org/wiki/Poka-yoke)? is a Japanese concept that means "mistake-proofing".
+Idea is to prevent inadvertant errors by operators of machines and systems.
+Example: How a plug can fit only one way to a socket.

+Applied to software, `poka-yoke` means designing mistake proofed client APIs.

 To show you how this works, let's dive into a simple example:
 `